- Home

 In addition to the City Staff Application for Removal of Significant Public Trees, for tree removal on city-owned tax lots use the following process and forms:

-- Type I Minor Site Plan Application
+- Type I Minor Site Plan and Design Review - Main Application Form

 - Addendum 4a - Landscaping (PDF) or